How to know when you won’t be getting a call-back after the job interview.

 Employers want to know you took the initiative to learn more about their organization.
 With the ubiquity of social media and mobile technology, there’s no excuse for entering an interview unprepared.

 When you don’t have anything to ask your interviewers, it sends the signal you’re not really interested in the role.
 If you can’t think of at least one question to ask each interviewer, your candidacy could be called into question.

 When your initial questions have nothing to do with the role and everything to do with the company’s perks, don’t expect a call back.
 Employers are looking for candidates with different priorities.

 The next steps are vague.

 If the recruiter can’t give you a sense of when they’ll follow up or continuously mentions that they’re ‘interviewing many other people’ for the role, this could be a sign that you’re not a top contender.

 While these rules aren’t set in stone, if you experienced one or more of the following circumstances during your interview, it might be time to concentrate on other job opportunities.

 Still looking for that perfect job opportunity?
-Join TheLadders for free today or download their free mobile app!
+Join TheLadders for free today!

 Amanda Augustine is the Job Search Expert for TheLadders.
 She provides job search and career guidance for professionals looking to make their next career move.
 Have a question for Amanda?
 Submit your question here for a chance to have it answered in her weekly column, and be sure to follow her at @JobSearchAmanda on Twitter and “Like” her on Facebook for up-to-the-minute job-search advice.